Travel guide

 15 days 8-10 GB Long trip across the country

-30 days 15 GB or more Digital nomad, diving, and remote work
+30 days 15 GB or more Long stay, diving and remote work

-Installing an eSIM is quick and it's best to do it at home, with Wi-Fi, before you fly.
-This way, you land in Honduras with your data ready to activate.
-The process is practically identical on iPhone and Android.
+Installing the eSIM is quick and it's best to do it at home, with Wi-Fi, before flying.
+This way, you land in Honduras with your data ready to activate as soon as the plane touches down.
+The process is practically identical on iPhone and Android, and requires no special technical knowledge.

-1. Buy your plan and receive the QR code by email instantly.
+1. Buy your plan and receive the QR code by email instantly, without waiting.

 2. On iPhone: Settings → Mobile Data → Add eSIM → Use QR Code.
 On Android: Settings → Connections → SIM Manager → Add eSIM.